samkatt/online-pomdp-planning/docs/methods/mcts.rst

 The back propagation method implements how a visited node should be updated and takes in the node and the return of the simulation (after picking this node).
 It is expected that the implementation updates the node statistics one way or another.

+.. automethod:: online_pomdp_planning.mcts.BackPropagation.__call__
+   :noindex:

+..
+TODO: list of functions

 The most common implementation tracks the number of node visits and the average return.

-..
-TODO: signature and list of functions

 Action selector
 ---------------

 Lastly, the action selector decides how to pick the action given the statistics in the root node.

+.. automethod:: online_pomdp_planning.mcts.ActionSelection.__call__
+   :noindex:

+..
+TODO: list of functions

 A common method is to pick the action with highest associated average return.

-..
-TODO: signature and list of functions

 ..
 References